PrimeTimeTran/next-blog/data/blog/overthewire-bandit.md

 bibliography: references-data.bib
 ---

-## 1. Over the wire
+## Over the Wire Bandit

-### Intro

-An overview of the techniques to overcome each level of over the wire's bandit.
+A walkthrough and review of Over the Wire Bandit.

-Fundamentals of linux, bash, file system, net cat, cronjobs and more.
+By completing this series of challenges we learn fundamentals of linux, bash, file system, net cat, cronjobs and more.

+For each challenge we SSH into a remote server and must find a hidden PW somewhere on the file system.

+Each password grants access to the next server/challenge.

 ## 0 - SSH to remote machine

 How to SSH into a remote machine.

 Use SSH cli command with username, host and port.

 ```sh